Ecotrust-Canada/DFO_data/Contracts/README.md

 Data Source:<br>

 This dataset comes from DFO's <a href="http://www.dfo-mpo.gc.ca/pd-cp/index-eng.asp">Disclosure of Contracts Over $10,000</a>.
-Data have not been changed - this is merely a more computer-friendly format.
+The dataset includes both the <a href="http://www.dfo-mpo.gc.ca/pd-cp/reports-eng.asp">original data listings</a> and <a href="http://www.dfo-mpo.gc.ca/pd-cp/Amendments/amend_reports-eng.asp">amendments</a>.
 <br>
 <br>